watem-sedem/watem-sedem/docs/choices.rst

 .. math::
     m = 0.3 + (\frac{A}{A_{ref}})^c

-otherwise :math:`m` is set to 0.72. in the model :math:`c` is fixed at 0.8.
+otherwise :math:`m` is set to 0.72. in the model :math:`c` is 'hard coded' as 0.8, meaning that this value is fixed for this model and cannot be changed by the user.

 **2. McCool et al. (1989):**